-A Bare Trust is a type of trust that allows money to be paid by a Settlor(s) to a trust fund managed by Trustees on behalf of the Beneficiary(ies) of the trust.
-The Settlors and Trustees are often the Beneficiaries' parents, grandparents, or other relatives.
+A Bare Trust is a type of trust that allows money to be paid in by a Settlor(s) to a trust fund managed by Trustees on behalf of the Beneficiary of the trust.
+The Settlors and Trustees are often the Beneficiary's parents, grandparents, or other relatives.